mteodor/mainflux/auth/README.md

-# Authentication service
+# Auth - Authentication and Authorization service

-Authentication service provides an API for managing authentication keys.
+Auth service provides authentication features as an API for managing authentication keys.
 User service is using AuthN service gRPC API to obtain login token or password reset token.
 Authentication key consists of the following fields:
 - ID - key ID
 - Type - one of the three types described below
 - IssuerID - an ID of the Mainflux User who issued the key